daniel-enqz/ruby-corners-100/DOCKER_IN_RAILS /FINE_TUNING_IMAGES.md

 `docker run --rm railsapp bin/rails -T`

 # Problems with Caching.

+> Remember you can an `.dockerignore` file to ignore files like .git, node_modules, etc. Thos will not be send when building the image.

 When rebuilding an image, we can encounter the problem where only by changing a line in README.md for example it will end up installing our gems again, becasue that step is bellow `COPY . /usr/src/app/`, so it will stop usuing caching from that line below.
 Fix it like this: